harshh100/Hot_And_spicy/README.md

 ## Client

 The client folder contains the front-end part of the application built using React.
-It includes the user interface and components for the online food ordering system. kjhgv
+It includes the user interface and components for the online food ordering system.

 ### Getting Started